The Type 1 Diabetes Resource

 Over the next five years this major NIDDK-directed collaborative effort will have an increased emphasis on preclinical research model development.
 Expanded T1DR activities will be focused on development/refinement of mouse models expressing HLA or other molecules associated with disease susceptibility in patients, and on the use of these stocks to support engraftment with human immune cells or other tissues.

-Submit proposals for construction of new "humanized" mouse stocks
+Proposals for construction of new "humanized" mouse stocks

 The T1DR through an NIDDK-supported program for the external scientific community to submit proposals for collaborative construction of new "humanized" mouse models or refinement of existing models such as the NSG mouse.
 The goal is to enhance the value of such models for studying T1D and potentially other organ-specific autoimmunities or responses to pathogens in the context of a human immune system.
-The next open window for accepting proposals will be July 15, 2014 through October 11, 2014.

 Research and quality control